massoncheg/forgejo-docs/docs/user/actions/reference.md

 - `--hostname` (except for Forgejo runner 6.0.x and 6.1.x)
 - `--memory` (requires runner 11.2.0 or greater)

-> **NOTE:** the `--volume` option is restricted to a allowlist of volumes configured in the runner executing the task.
+> **NOTE:** the `--volume` option is restricted to a list of volumes configured in the runner executing the task.
 See the [Forgejo Actions administrator guide](../../../admin/actions/) for more information.

 > **NOTE:** the value of `--memory` cannot be higher than the value set in the runner configuration file in `[container].options`, if any.